The Victor-Victrola Page

 1900

-Eldridge Johnson purchases the Berliner Gramophone Company after Berliner loses a legal battle over rights to manufacture flat-disc Gramophones.
+Eldridge Johnson purchases the Berliner Gramophone Company after Emile Berliner loses a legal battle over rights to manufacture flat-disc Gramophones.
 Johnson forms the Consolidated Talking Machine Company

 William McKinley is President of the United States; US population is 76,000,000